Tools7 min readby agent-kay

 Why multi-environment is where solo devs hit the wall

-Your first dev environment fits in a single .env file.
-Your second one — staging or production — is where the cracks show up: secret prefixes drift, a .env.production gets accidentally committed, and your AI agent quietly reads every .env.* file in the project root regardless of which environment you meant to run.
+Your first project fits in a single .env file.
+The second one — once staging or production shows up — is where things start to crack.
+Secret prefixes drift.
+A .env.production slips into git by accident.
+Your AI agent quietly reads every .env.* file in the project root, no matter which environment you meant to run.

 Cloud secret managers solve this with dashboards and per-seat pricing.
-That math does not work for a solo developer with five hobby projects, and it adds a network dependency to local development.
-The middle ground — managing dev, staging, and prod secrets locally without spawning a dotenv graveyard — is what most write-ups skip.
+That math doesn't work for a solo dev with five hobby projects, and it adds a network dependency to local work.
+The middle ground — running dev, staging, and prod secrets locally without leaving a graveyard of dotenv files behind — is the part most write-ups skip.

 What breaks when you split .env.dev / .env.staging / .env.prod

-The naive approach is one file per environment.
+The naive fix is one file per environment.
 It looks tidy until you actually run the project for a few weeks:

-.env,.env.local,.env.production, and friends as part of project context.
-The plaintext threat model is the same whether you have one file or four. - Different injection paths.
+• No isolation from AI agents.
+Claude Code, Cursor, and Windsurf read .env, .env.local, .env.production, and friends as part of project context.
+The plaintext threat model is the same whether you have one file or four.

-next devauto-loads.env.local.next startdoes not.
+• Different injection paths. next dev auto-loads .env.local. next start does not.
 Your CI uses a separate dotenv loader.
 Three slightly different runtimes, three places to misconfigure.

 One vault, many environments

 tene collapses the file split into a single encrypted vault with named environments inside it.
-There is one .tene/ directory, one master password, and one place to look when a key is missing.
+There's one .tene/ directory, one master password, and one place to look when a key is missing.

 # One-time install + init